-Clear Channel, one of the UK’s leading Out of Home media and infrastructure companies, has re-joined forces with students from the BA Product Design course at world-renowned arts and design college Central Saint Martins, University of the Arts London.
+Clear Channel, one of the UK’s leading Out of Home media owners, has re-joined forces with students from the BA Product Design course at world-renowned arts and design college Central Saint Martins, University of the Arts London.